 Within those standard purchase agreements, there is a clause that states that the buyer is purchasing the property as-is.
 What this means is that the seller does not agree to make any repairs, provide credits for any repairs, or will reduce the price for any repairs, which have already been disclosed, or which may be determine to be needed based on any buyer inspections.
 Because this language is standard in almost every purchase agreement used by buyers in the Bay Area, almost every transaction is an as-his home sale.

-However, according to California real estate law, the buyer is still allocated a certain time period known as the “inspection period.”
+However, by default, the standard purchase agreement gives the buyer a time period known as the “inspection period.”
 This time frame is also referred to as the due diligence period and is the timeframe in which the buyer can have inspections performed on the property.
 These inspections can cover a wide variety of topics including termites, mold, asbestos, septic, roofing, HVAC, land surveys, and more.
 It is not uncommon for potential buyers to run across information that was not disclosed by the buyer when the property was listed.

 Now, it’s important to note that most sellers don’t intentionally leave out the information discovered by the buyer during their inspection period.
 For instance, if a termite inspection shows that there is a mild termite presence under a home in the crawl space, the seller may truly have not known about the issue.
 These discoveries put the buyer and the seller in a potentially difficult position.